ShreyaaChauhan/ShreyaaChauhan/README.md

 ## Hi there, I'm Shreya - 👋
 ### And I love exploring new things!
--  🔭 I'm currently working on https://github.com/ShreyaaChauhan/Notes and https://github.com/ShreyaaChauhan/NodeAndExpress
+-  🔭 I'm currently working on https://github.com/ShreyaaChauhan/Notes and https://github.com/ShreyaaChauhan/Elements-of-programming-interviews-practice-questions
--  🌱 I'm currently learning Data Visualization using D3, JavaScript, React and using Postman Software
+-  🌱 I'm currently learning about docker and doing programming interviews questions
--  🥅 2021 Goals: Start my own technical Blogging Site.
-And to work on some amazing projects.
+-  🥅 2023 Goals: To work on my thesis idea.
 -  ⚡ Fun fact: I love travelling, being there in the wilderness and I am Opacarophile. 🌇

 ### Connect with me: